Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

     * Now go to <ui-path> Settings > Themes > Edit Quick CSS</ui-path>.
     * Paste the copied link at the top just like the above screenshot and put the `;` at the end of it.
 8. <img src="font_change_8.png" alt="Change the font name"/>
-    * Now change the `--font-nane` to the name of the font that you have just imported.
+    * Now change the `--font-name` to the name of the font that you have just imported.
     * Optionally adjust the `--font-size` if you need to.